 Date Description Numbers

 Under 9's football 10 children mixed

 Cross country - Under 9's and Under 11's 14 children mixed

 Terms 1 and 2 Football league 15 children mixed

 Hockey - A, B and C teams 26 children mixed

 Year 5 dance 60 children mixed

 Swimming gala 9 children mixed

 Witney school's indoor athletics 15 children mixed

 Netball tournament - postponed 24 children mixed

 Hockey - W Oxon finals 9 children mixed

 Terms 3 and 4 Netball league (x2) 10 children mixed

 Girls football (x2) 10 children

 Year 1 dance 47 children mixed

 Tag rugby - cancelled 10 children mixed

 KS1 cricket - cancelled 30 children mixed

-Terms 5 and 6 Events all cancelled owing to Covid-19, with the exception of a virtual 'Quad Kids' challenge undertaken by Year 6.
+Terms 5 and 6 'Quad Kids' challenge undertaken by Year 6.
 60 children mixed

+icinis 5 and 0 Year 2 Ultra Olympics 35 children mixed

-The school's children have achieved significant sporting success in external events over the course of the 2019/20 year.
+The school's children have achieved significant sporting success in external events over the course of the 2021/22 year.
 Children in lower year groups increasingly report aspirations to be part of these teams when the opportunity is available to them.
 There is increasing evidence of children's sporting confidence and willingness to get involved, training sessions for the girl's football and the netball league were attended by double the number of children who it was possible to take to the events.